waveshareteam/ugv_ws/README.md

             After the mapping is completed, directly press ctrl+c to exit the mapping node, and the system will automatically save the map.
 Map default save path ~/.ros/rtabmap.db

-- navigation
+- Navigation
     - 2D
-        - local positioning
+        - Local localization

             use_localization amcl（default），emcl，cartographer